vibhordubey333/FileMgmtMicroservice/README.md

-# FileMgmtMicroservice
-File Management Microservice to save , fetch , list tar from MongoDB .
-Using Docker for contanerization.
 # FileManagementMicroservice
 ## To save,retrieve,list archieve files from MongoDB this microservice is about.
 For contanerization Docker is used.

 # Run.

 0.Clone the project.

 1.Inside project directory, fire command **"make all**".